OBerger96/flightGear-controller/README.md

 | 156 | 175 | 189 | **6**   |
 | 160 | 186 | 153 | **18**  |

-If we'll set the start point to be 115 (0,0) and the end point to be 18 (3,3) then the path ( the output ) will be:
+If we set the start point to be 115 (0,0) and the end point to be 18 (3,3) then the path (the output) will be:

 Right, Down, Right, Right, Down, Down.